Are you facing slow wordpress site speed?

 It is very easy to setup and you don’t need any technical coding skills for it.

-Steps to Add a Tag in Google Tag Manager :
+Steps to Add a Tag to Google Tag Manager :

-- Once you created your Google Tag Manager account you will see a option to add a tag on your front screen.
+- Once you have created your Google Tag Manager account, you will see the option to add a tag to your front screen.

 - Click on add a new tag button and then tab on Tag configuration.

-- Once you there you’ll see a Search button where you can search for the tag you want to add and if you don’t have that tag option there you can add it in Custom HTML by searching it in search box.
+- Once you’re there you’ll see a Search button where you can search for the tag you want to add and if you don’t have that tag option there you can add it in Custom HTML by searching it in the search box.

-- Once you have added all tags click on Submit button on right corner and Publish your changes.
+- Once you have added all the tags, click on the Submit button in the right corner and Publish your changes.

 Remove Unwanted Plugins & Themes

 So, this is the easiest step.
-You don’t need any tecky skills.
+You don’t need any tech skills.
 Just go to your WordPress Dashboard and delete all your Unwanted plugins & themes.

-Also If you’re using any plugin just for adding any single script, code which you can easily add manually then use the above step of Google Tag Manager.
+Also, if you’re using any plugin just to add any single script or code that you can easily add manually, then use the steps above Google Tag Manager.

 Add Expires Headers

-Most of cache plugins take care of these expire headers.
+Most cache plugins take care of these expiry headers.
 If you’re using WP Rocket then you don’t have to think about it.

-But if you still get that your expire headers score low.
+If you still get that, your expiry headers score low.
 Add the below code in your .htaccess file.
 Add the code at the top of .htaccess file.

 Use Lightweight Theme

-There are many WordPress themes out there which have very good loading time.
-You can use those theme or you can easily use a Custom WordPress Theme made by me.
-I’m going to update it time to time and will be adding more and more features into it soon.
+There are many WordPress themes out there which have a very good loading time.
+You can use those themes or you can easily use a Custom WordPress Theme made by me.
+I’m going to update it from time to time and will be adding more and more features to it soon.

 Find Slow Pages by GA

-We will find slow pages by Google Analytics.
-It’s very easy to find your slow pages and check them in GTmetrix and work on what they’re upto.
+We will find slow pages on Google Analytics.
+It’s very easy to find your slow pages and check them in GTmetrix and work on what they’re up to.

 So, first open your GA account and then go to Behavior > Site Speed > Speed Suggestions.
-You can check recommendations under PageSpeed Suggestions for different page.
+You can check the recommendations under PageSpeed Suggestions for different pages.

 Hire Me For WordPress Speed Optimization

-If you need any kind of WordPress speed optimization you can email me at email@example.com.
+If you need any kind of WordPress speed optimization tips you can email me at email@example.com.

 I hope you all enjoyed this article.
 I want to share something with you before ending it.
-As I’ve shared all speed optimization tips which I use to increase my blog speed.
+I’ve shared all the wordpress speed optimization tips that I use to increase my blog speed.
 I want to share that this article is also getting 100% GTmetrix Score :